Searing Photos From 20 Years of Mass Shootings in America

 Mass shootings are a grim reality of life in the United States, with at least eight such incidents occurring in 2019 so far.
-The loss of 29 lives in El Paso, Texas and Dayton, Ohio in less than 24 hours is just the latest additions to an ever-increasing national death toll.
+The loss of at least 29 lives in El Paso, Texas and Dayton, Ohio in less than 24 hours is just the latest additions to an ever-increasing national death toll.

 Since the Columbine shooting in 1999, there have been many U.S. massacres that have claimed dozens of victims.
 Mass shootings have become such a common occurrence, they have transformed American life — turning places that were once thought safe, like schools, movie theaters, nightclubs and concert venues, into areas where people now arrive worried about worst-case scenarios.